Tennessee Medicaid Definition

 Tennessee has a Medicaid eligibility income cap, and unlike many states, one is not able to “spend down” excess income on medical expenses in order to qualify for Medicaid.
 However, for elderly Tennessee residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Qualified Income Trusts (QIT’s) – A QIT allows a way for one to become eligible for long-term Medicaid nursing home care or HCBS waiver services even if he or she is over the income limit.
-Also referred to as a Miller Trust, this is an irrevocable trust.
+Also referred to as a Miller Trust, this is an irrevocable trust, meaning once it is established it cannot be changed or canceled.
 In a nutshell, a Medicaid applicant’s income over the Medicaid limit is deposited into a QIT and is not counted towards Medicaid eligibility.
 A designated trustee manages the account, and the trustee can use the funds for only designated purposes, such as paying unreimbursed medical expenses and health insurance premiums of the Medicaid enrollee.
 The state of Tennessee must be named as a beneficiary on the account.